 When a child or young person shows discomfort by crying or shouting, it is not only distressing for them, but also parents and caregivers, as well as the staff attempting treatment.
 Children and young people can be helped through painful or difficult procedures using distraction therapy.
+This information sheet explains about distraction therapy and how it is used at Great Ormond Street Hospital (GOSH).

 Distraction therapy is a way of helping a child cope with a painful or difficult procedure.
 It can also be used if a child is in pain or discomfort.
 It aims to take the child’s mind off the procedure by concentrating on something else that is happening.